Introduction of Ze Lan:Bugleweed Herb or Herba Lycopi.

 Administration of Herba Lycopi (Zé Lán):

-①.Internally:6~12 grams; ②.Internally:water decoction,1.5~3 qian (about 4.5~9 grams), or prepare to pill, powder.
+TCM Books: ①.Internally: 6~12 grams; ②.Internally:water decoction, 1.5~3 qian (about 4.5~9 grams), or prepare to pill, powder.
 Externally:mashed the herb and apply stick, or fumigation wash with water decoction; ③.Internally:water decoction, 6~12 grams, or prepared to pill, powder.
 Externally:proper amount, mash the fresh herb and apply stick;or fumigation wash with water decoction.

 Contraindications,Precautions and Adverse Reactions:the herb Herba Lycopi should be used cautiously in condition no blood stasis.

-Ecological Environment: the plant grows in swamps, water, and other wet places.
-It is mainly distributed in the middle and lower reaches area of the Yangtze River, northwest, and other areas of China.
+plants of Lycopus lucidus Turcz. var. hirtus Regel. grow in a field Ecological Environment: The plant grows in swamps, water, and other wet places.
+It is mainly distributed in the middle and lower reaches of the Yangtze River, northwest, and other areas of China.

-Characters of herbs: The stems and leaves are densely covered with bristles, and the other features are similar to those of Lycopus lucidus Turcz.
-The herb of better grade is tender, leafy and green.
+Characters of herbs: The stems, nodes, and leaf surfaces are densely covered with hirsute, and the other features are similar to those of Lycopus lucidus Turcz.
+The herb of a better grade is tender, foliose (leafy), and green.

 References: